ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/dbcAmplicons/data_metadata_link.md

 This document assumes [dbcAmplicons installing software](./dbcAmplicons_installing_software.md) has been completed.

 **IF** for some reason it didn't finish, is corrupted or you missed the session, you can use my instance.
+Create or edit the file

+	/share/workshop/$USER/mca_example/src/dbcA_profile

-Create the file /share/workshop/$USER/mca_example/src edit the lines to use my folders
+edit the contents (use nano) to use my environment.

 <div class="script">export PATH=/share/workshop/msettles/mca_example/bin:$PATH
 module load java/jdk1.8